Concert Trip Planning: Live Music Travel Guides for Venues, Cities & Festivals

 May–Sept (outdoor season)

 The difference between a good concert trip and a stressful one usually comes down to a few decisions made before you leave.
-Where you stay matters more than most people think.
-Getting to and from the venue matters even more.
-Our travel tips section covers the practical stuff that the official venue websites won’t tell you: which neighborhoods are worth the price, which transport options actually work after the show ends, what to pack for an outdoor festival in unpredictable weather, and where to eat when every restaurant near the venue has a two-hour wait.
-Check out our music travel tips before your next trip.
+Where you stay relative to the venue matters more than most people think.
+The wrong neighborhood means expensive late-night Ubers or missing the last train.
+Getting there and back matters even more, and our travel tips section covers the practical stuff the official venue websites won’t tell you: which neighborhoods are actually close, which transport options work after the show ends, what to pack for an outdoor festival at altitude (Red Rocks drops 20Β°F after sunset), and where to eat when every restaurant near the venue has a two-hour wait.
+Read our music travel tips before your next concert trip.

 • Accommodation Recommendations β€“ From luxury hotels steps away from the venue to budget friendly options within easy commuting distance